dailystory/docs/articles/changelog/2020/august.md

 # DailyStory Product Updates for July 2020
 ## August 14, 2020
 * set favicon, description, author and  keywords in pages
+* set generator an og:site_name in meta tags for pages

 ## August 13, 2020
 * updates and improvements to multivariate emails